pydicom/pydicom/doc/tutorials/dataset_basics.rst

 Standard elements
 ~~~~~~~~~~~~~~~~~
-But that's a lot of work, so for standard elements you can just use the keyword
+Adding elements with :meth:`~pydicom.dataset.Dataset.add_new` is a lot of
+work, so for standard elements you can just use the keyword
 and pydicom will do the lookup for you::

     >>> 'WindowCenter' in ds